Angular complexity in strong lens substructure detection: Conclusions

 Strong gravitational lensing has emerged as one of the most promising tools for probing the nature of dark matter.
 A number of methods rely on strong lensing data to infer the properties of an underlying dark matter model, either directly or via the (non-)detection of dark substructures.
 In all cases, the lens galaxy mass model is a significant source of systematic uncertainty.

 In this paper we focussed on angular structure beyond the elliptical power-law, parametrised with multipole perturbations up to and including order four.
 We used a sample of 100 realistic HST mock strong lens observations, similar in S/N and configuration to those used in previous substructure studies.
 Using a machine learning method developed previously we were able to produce sensitivity maps for these mock observations and test the effect of angular complexity in the mass model on substructure detection.
 We also compared our method to the classical sensitivity map method of \citet{Despali2022}, finding agreement where a comparison was possible.
 The main findings can be summarised as follows. \begin{enumerate} \item Multipole perturbations to the lens galaxy mass model can be mistaken for substructure at a significant rate.
 The strength and order of the perturbations which cause these false positives are similar to those measured in the isophotes of elliptical galaxies. \item The ability of such a perturbation to cause a false positive depends on the lensing configuration, with high-symmetry configurations like rings having the weakest degeneracy.
 Low-symmetry configurations such as quads have the strongest degeneracy. \item This relationship with configuration means that $m=3$ perturbations have a stronger effect than $m=4$.
 This is because $m=3$ can more easily cause a localised change to the images in average lensing configurations.
 However, both orders 3 and 4 have a strong effect in general. \item Sensitivity maps show that allowing multipoles in the lens mass model mainly reduces the area in the observation where a substructure could have been detected.
 When one per cent perturbations are allowed, the sensitive area drops by a factor of three. \item The depth of sensitivity, i.e., the minimum mass that could be detected, on the lensed images changes very little when multipoles are included in the model.
-In all models, with and without multipoles, we find a detection limit of $\Mmax\sim10^{8.2}\Msun$ at $5\sigma$ in HST data. \item The number of detections expected in HST quality data drops by $\sim 80$ per cent, assuming CDM, for multipoles of one per cent.
-However, these now undetectable objects are large subhaloes far from the lensed images. \end{enumerate} Given points (v) and (vi) we do not expect the addition of multipoles to lens models to have a significant effect on the ability of substructure detection methods to constrain dark matter models.
-The detections with the highest constraining power are those of small masses, detectable close to or on the lensed images, which do not suffer as strongly from the degeneracies found in this work.
-Further, we discussed the implications of this work for previous substructure detections.
-We concluded that, for reasons relating to point (v), and others, they should be unaffected.
+In all models, with and without multipoles, we find a detection limit of $\Mmax\sim10^{8.2}\Msun$ at $5\sigma$ in HST data. \item The number of detections expected in HST quality data drops by $\sim 80$ per cent, assuming CDM, when multipoles of one per cent are allowed for in the model.
+This large drop is due to the loss of sensitive area in which only high-mass subhaloes were previously detectable.
+Although these subhaloes are less numerous in CDM, the large area on the sky in which they were previously detectable meant they contributed a large fraction of the total available detectable objects. \end{enumerate}